vippsas/vipps-partner-api/vipps-partner-api.md

 }
 ```

-The `orgno` is included to make it posible to find out which merchant a MSN belongs to.
+The `orgno` is included to make it possible to find out which merchant a MSN
+belongs to, which is useful if only the MSN is known.

 ### Future improvements